 If you aren’t covered for end supplier failure by the methods above or by any other policies, then having a travel insurance policy that can cover financial failure may be a good idea.

-Having End Supplier Failure included as standard in a Staysure Comprehensive policy doesn’t just cover airlines and travel companies.
+Having End Supplier Failure included as standard in a Staysure Comprehensive policy doesn’t just cover airlines.
 It also allows you to claim for compensation for the financial failure of any of the following:

 - Scheduled airline

 - Car ferries

 - Villas abroad or cottages in the UK